Overview

 Opportunities

 The oil and gas sector continues to provide some of the best prospects for U.S. goods and services.
 A significant portion of the country’s oil infrastructure is aging, which provides a market for pipelines, wellheads, pumps, and related equipment.
 Additionally, Oman has several older fields and fields with complex geology, and the first serious offshore exploration began in 2017.
-As a result, Oman needs advanced technology such as 3-D seismic analysis to facilitate exploration efforts.
+As a result, Oman needs advanced technology such as 3-D seismic analysis to facilitate exploration efforts and the AI capability to analyze vast amounts of data.
 Some in Oman’s oil and gas sector are interested in computer systems that can monitor remote wells and cut labor costs.

 Analysts expect investment to shift towards maximizing output from cost-effective reservoirs using innovative technologies to cut costs and eliminate waste.
 PDO has pledged to eliminate routine gas flaring by 2030, in line with the World Bank’s Zero Routine Flaring initiative.
 The Omani government has been investing in liquid bulk storage and hydrocarbon logistics projects in country.
 Oman is not yet a major refined petroleum product producer but has plans to expand its refining and storage sectors.